lmapii/practical-zephyr/04_practice/readme.md

 * For nodes with a _compatible binding_ that have both, `pin` and `flags` specifiers, the devicetree compiler ensures that values are provided for both, `pin` and `flags` whenever the node is references in a `phandle-array`; providing a value for `flags` is **not** optional for such phandles.
 * For nodes with a _compatible binding_ that does **not** have the `flags` specifier, the value _0_ is used in the specification.
 The compatible driver can also completely ignore the _flags_ field in any API call.

-This adds another level of flexibility to the generic binding `gpio-leds` for LEDs, supporing any kind of GPIO node LEDs, regardless of whether or not they support using `flags`, e.g., as follows:
+This adds another level of flexibility to the generic binding `gpio-leds` for LEDs, supporting any kind of GPIO node LEDs, regardless of whether or not they support using `flags`, e.g., as follows:

 ```dts
 / {